hharnisc/kubescope-cli/README.md

 ### Locally

-Kubescope cli can be used locally and connects to the docker socket to collect stats
+Kubescope CLI can be used locally and connects to the docker socket to collect stats

 ```sh
 MATCH_NAME=.*my_app.* npm start